 The second part is taken over by women where the silk yarn is spun from the cocoon.
 The empty cocoons are collected and boiled in soapy water to remove a gummy substance and are then flattened and dried.
 The fully dried flat ‘cocoon cake’ is ready for spinning into yarn.
 Eri silk yarn is either handspun, using a spindle, spinning wheel, or spun by machines in mills.
+Our Eri silk scarves and fabrics are woven on hand-looms.

 Picture | Code | Name | Size | Price | Add to Basket |